On the class of coding optimality of human languages and the origins of Zipf's law: Discussion

 In contrast, optimal coding approaches shed light on the origins of both the law of abbreviation, Zipf's law and the alternative exponential \cite{Mandelbrot1966,Ferrer2016b,Ferrer2019c}.
 The simplest and most ancient optimal coding argument for the origins of Zipf's law is Mandelbrot maximum entropy (maxent) model \cite{Mandelbrot1966}.
 The core of Mandelbrot's argument is the optimization of the functional

 where $\alpha$ and $\beta$ are Lagrange multipliers.
 If one assumes optimal non-singular coding (with $N \gg 1)$, then $\left<l\right>$ becomes $\left< \log_N i\right>$ and the solution to the {\em maxent} problem is Zipf's law (Eq. \ref{eq:Zipfs_rank_frequency_law}) as already pointed out by Mandelbrot \cite{Mandelbrot1966}.
 If one assumes $N = 1$ or replaces $\left<l\right>$ by the expected rank, that is simply, $\left<i\right>$, it is well-known that the solution will be an exponential distribution \cite{Kapur1992a}.
 Mandelbrot's classic argument raises two concerns.
 The first one is the validity of the {\em maxent} argument for non-equilibrium systems such as language.
 One can argue that the {\em maxent} still provides the most unbiased distribution satisfying given constraints \cite{Kapur1992a}.
 The second one is the validity of the assumption of optimal non-singular coding.
 Recall that $\eta^{ns}$ is on average $30\%$ \cite{Ferrer2018b}.
 Here we have put forward a class of languages that overcomes the limitations of Mandelbrot's argument.
 The members of that class do not need to be coding optimally for Zipf's law to surface, they only need to be linearly close to the optima.
+Modern optimization models about the origins of Zipf's law have similar limitations \cite{Ferrer2004e,Marsili2022a}.
+For instance, the proposal of a general relevance-resolution trade-off \cite{Marsili2022a} (see Appendix A of \cite{Bellina2025a} for a language-oriented summary of the framework) suggests, at first glance, an alternative general explanation to the origins of Zipf's law that does not involve word lengths as ours.
+However, it assumes optimal uniquely decodable encoding when defining speaker and hearer costs and in particular when defining the cost of a word.
+Recall that $\eta^{ns}$ is on average $40\%$ \cite{Ferrer2018b}.
+In contrast, our proposal does not impose either optimal coding or a specific coding scheme.
+Instead, it uses optimal non-singular coding and optimal uniquely decodable encoding as reference points from which natural languages are hypothesized to deviate linearly from.
+While we aim to provide a unified explanation to linguistic laws via compression in communication systems, \cite{Marsili2022a} has a much wider scope in terms of systems.
+We hope that our research stimulates a dialogue between these two complementary approaches.